 An anonymous benefactor covers all of Gratia International's overhead, which means that 100% of all donations go straight to the beneficiaries on the ground.

-Our history as an organization brought us to Africa—specifically to Nigeria—where we will continue to focus for at least the near term.
-The Nigeria programme is headed by our main partner, Voice of the Poor Foundation, Nigeria, founded by the Very Rev. Msgr.
+Our history as an organization first brought us to Africa, specifically Nigeria.
+The Nigeria program is headed by our main partner, Voice of the Poor Foundation, Nigeria, founded by the Very Rev. Msgr.
 John Bosco Akam in 1995 to care for orphans and physically handicapped persons, provide shelter and basic amenities for the poor, provide education to young people, and create employment and microfinance opportunities.

 Gratia International, with the help of VPF, currently educates a total of over 7,000 nursery, primary, secondary school, and university students in Uga, Enugu and Onitsha, operates a water company which provides fresh water and jobs to locals, and runs a micro credit operation.